rydzze/CTF_Write-up/SKR CTF/Beginner Reverse 5/readme.md

 ### ✨ Solution

 Subtract the decimal value for each ASCII character inside `correct_pass`.
-You may write a short script.
+You may write a short script to calculate it automatically.

 ```C
   pass[0] == 'A'